ayush0418/Java/Multithreading/README.md

 | Each process allocates a separate memory area.   | Threads share the same address space.        |
 | A process is heavyweight.    | A thread is lightweight.       |
 | Cost of communication between the process is high.      | Cost of communication between the thread is low.       |

+### There are two ways to create a thread:
+* By extending Thread class
+* By implementing Runnable interface.